 - Click Create Object Group in the top right corner.

-- Prefix – Type a prefix string to filter the bucket file list and show only those file names that begin with the prefix string.
+- Prefix – Type a prefix string to filter the object pathnames to those that begin with the prefix string.
 See AWS prefix guidance for more information about specifying prefixes.

 Regular Expression Editing